 This usually happens when you are spreading the egg mixture too thin.
 Either use a smaller cooking pan or add more of the mixture.
 Also, wait for the first side to cook properly before flipping.

-Always cook omelets in low flame so that the eggs don’t get overcooked.
+Always cook omelettes in low flame so that the eggs don’t get overcooked.
 There are very few things more unpalatable than overcooked eggs, in my opinion.

-Q: What are some topping ideas for omelets?
+- What are some topping ideas for omelettes?

 You can really get creative here.
-I have topped omelets with vegetarian sausages, onions, tomatoes, mushroom, spinach, spring roll filling, boiled and grated potatoes, etc.
+I have topped omelettes with vegetarian sausages, onions, tomatoes, mushroom, spinach, spring roll filling, boiled and grated potatoes, etc.

 I generally use a mix of cheddar and mozzarella, the same kind I use for my homemade pizza.
 You can use just cheddar, or experiment with a different kind of cheese too.
 No hard and fast rules here.